 Seasoned business travelers

-blog imageFor our last category, we’ll address a few places of interest for frequent business travelers to Rome.
-If you visit the city on a semi-regular basis, chances are you’ve already visited all the big sights, and may be looking for something a bit more off the beaten track.
+For our last category, we’ll address a few places of interest for frequent business travelers to Rome.
+If you visit the city on a semiregular basis, chances are you’ve already visited all the big sights, and may be looking for something a bit more off the beaten track.

 Our first recommendation would be to check out the Quartiere Coppedè, a nestled away area of the city filled with fantastical architecture designed by Gino Coppedè in 1919.
 While not as ancient as one might think, the Art Nouveau style of the buildings makes for an enchanting viewing experience, with numerous palaces, buildings, Florentine towers, and the beautiful “fountain of the frogs” - all located around the Piazza Mincio.

-If you’ve seen enough landmarks in your travels, another good but often overlooked idea is to simply stroll through some of the city’s historic neighborhoods, enjoying the various shops and restaurants, and perhaps meeting some Italian locals.
+If you’ve seen enough landmarks during your travels, another good but often overlooked idea is to simply stroll through some of the city’s historic neighborhoods, enjoying the various shops and restaurants, and perhaps meeting some Italian locals.
 For this we would recommend visiting the Trastevere district, the beautiful Via Margutta road, or the tiny yet vibrant Tiber island located on the Tiber river that runs through the city.

 Conclusion

-You may be a new visitor to Rome with only a few hours open in your busy schedule, or an experienced traveler who visits the city frequently - either way there is always something new to explore in the Eternal City.
+You may be a new visitor to Rome with only a few hours open in your busy schedule, or an experienced traveler who visits the city frequently - either way, there is always something new to explore in the Eternal City.

 Alongside one of our vetted private guides, you can experience Rome in a much more intimate way than if you travel alone, whilst enjoying the company and peace of mind that only a local guide can bring.